-Abandon Tank Restoration Program Information Sheet
+Early Detection Incentive Program Information Sheet

-Below is general information about the Abandon Tank Restoration Program (ATRP); for more information about this eligibility program or the Inland Protection Trust Fund (IPTF) see Subsection 376.305(6), Florida Statutes (F.S.) and Section 376.3071, F.S., respectively.
-This information sheet does not address non-petroleum contamination or contamination that is not eligible for ATRP that may or may not be present on the property.
+Below is general information about the Early Detection Incentive Program (EDI); for more information about this eligibility program or the Inland Protection Trust Fund (IPTF) see Subsection 376.3071(10), Florida Statutes (F.S.) and Section 376.3071, F.S., respectively.
+This information sheet does not address non-petroleum contamination or contamination that is not eligible for EDI that may or may not be present on the property.

-ATRP discharges are eligible for funding under the IPTF.
-The IPTF pays for the cleanup of the petroleum contamination on the eligible property, including restoring the property as nearly as practicable to the conditions that existed prior to the site rehabilitation activities.
-The IPTF also will pay for the cost of cleanup if the eligible petroleum contamination has migrated onto any nearby properties.
+EDI discharges are eligible for funding under the IPTF.
+The IPTF will also pay for the cost of cleanup if the eligible petroleum contamination has migrated onto any nearby properties.
 This eligibility remains with the discharge even if title to the property is later transferred.
 Cleanups occur in priority order and are contingent upon appropriations from the Florida Legislature.

-For an ATRP site, there is a \$500 deductible.
-The ATRP program does not contain a set limit on the amount of money that may be spent on the cleanup but funding is subject to the limitations of the IPTF and other State spending limitations.
-See Subsection 376.3071(4), F.S.
-However, the ATRP does not pay for the cost of cleaning up any discharges discovered after the date of the application to the ATRP or not associated with the storage tanks reported with the ATRP application, or any non-petroleum contamination; therefore, those discharges are not subject to the same protections afforded by Section 376.308, F.S.
+For an EDI Program site, there is no deductible, no limit on the amount of money that may be spent on site rehabilitation (subject to the IPTF and other State spending limitations), and the DEP does not pursue cost recovery in accordance with Subsection 376.3071(8), F.S.
+However, the EDI Program does not pay for the cost of cleaning up any discharges discovered after the date of the application to the EDI Program, or any non-petroleum contamination; therefore, those discharges are not subject to the same protections afforded by Subsection 376.308(5), F.S.

-Once funding becomes available to cleanup an ATRP discharge, the property owner will be notified and required to provide access to the property.
+Once funding becomes available to cleanup an EDI Program discharge, the property owner will be notified and will be required to provide access to the property.
 Site rehabilitation will continue until a Site Rehabilitation Completion Order (SRCO) (with or without conditions) is issued for the discharge.
-At that point the State's obligation to cleanup the eligible petroleum contamination ends unless, as indicated in the SRCO, it is later discovered that the 'old' eligible petroleum contamination still exists.
-If the eligible contamination remains at levels that exceed the requirements contained in Chapter 62-780, Florida Administrative Code (F.A.C.), the contaminated site cleanup rule, and there are funds available to cleanup that discharge, the State will resume cleanup pursuant to the provisions of the ATRP.
+At that point, the State's obligation to cleanup the eligible petroleum contamination ends.

 There are two possible end points in the petroleum cleanup program as indicated in Rule 62-780.680, F.A.C. and Subsection 376.3071(5), F.S.
 At the first end point, the discharge receives a SRCO that states that it appears that the discharge meets the cleanup target levels in Chapter 62-777, F.A.C., and there are no restrictions on the use of the property.
 This unconditional closure is almost always the more expensive and time-consuming closure option.
 At the second end point, the discharge receives a SRCO with Conditions that states that it appears that the discharge meets alternative cleanup target levels (such as those set for industrial sites) and that as long as certain restrictions on the use of the property are met, additional site rehabilitation does not have to be conducted.
-When the remaining contamination is present in the groundwater, such restrictions on use typically include a prohibition on the use of the groundwater; when the remaining contamination is present in the soil, such conditions include the maintenance of an impervious cap such as a parking lot or building.
+When the remaining contamination is present in the groundwater; when the remaining contamination is present in the soil, such conditions include the maintenance of an impervious cap such as a parking lot or building.
 Depending upon the current use of the property, extent of contamination and cost of cleanup, the Department may pursue this second option.